Liverpool City Council: Metropolitan borough

 The city was reformed to become a metropolitan district in 1974 under the Local Government Act 1972.
 It kept the same boundaries as the former county borough (which had last been adjusted in 1956) and became one of five metropolitan districts within the new metropolitan county of Merseyside.
 Liverpool's borough and city statuses and its lord mayoralty passed to the reformed district and its council.

 From 1974 until 1986 the council was a lower-tier authority, with upper-tier functions provided by Merseyside County Council.
 The county council was abolished in 1986 and its functions passed to Merseyside's five borough councils, including Liverpool, with some services provided through joint committees.

 During the 1980s, the Militant group gained control of Liverpool's Labour Party.
 Under their leadership the council attempted to challenge the national government on several issues, including refusing to set a budget in 1985.
 The leadership of the national Labour Party was drawn into the controversy, ultimately expelling members of Militant, including the council's deputy leader, Derek Hatton, in 1986.

+The Liverpool Liberal Democrats led the council between 1998 and 2010, achieving a peak of 69 councillors in 2000.

 In 2012 the council introduced the position of Mayor of Liverpool as a directly elected mayor to serve as the council's political leader instead of having a leader of the council chosen by the councillors.
 The position was separate from the more ceremonial role of the Lord Mayor.
 The directly elected mayor position was abolished in 2023 and the position of leader of the council was reinstated.

 Since 2014 the council has been a member of the Liverpool City Region Combined Authority, which has been led by the directly elected Mayor of the Liverpool City Region since 2017.
 The combined authority provides strategic leadership and co-ordination for certain functions across the region, but Liverpool City Council continues to be responsible for most local government functions.

 The council's chief executive, Ged Fitzgerald, was suspended in 2017 and subsequently resigned in 2018 following an investigation by Lancashire Constabulary into financial irregularities relating to a joint project between Lancashire County Council and British Telecom (BT) during Fitzgerald's tenure as chief executive of the county council.
 The police investigation subsequently widened to investigate alleged criminality at the city council and the Merseyside pension fund too.
 In 2020, it was reported that the city council's accounts since 2015 had not been signed off by its auditors on account of the 'complex ongoing police investigation'.